Browse Through Our

 - Original Social Security Card or acceptable alternative

 Eligibility to participate in our program is determined during your first donation appointment.
-Select a and schedule to get started.
+Select a center and schedule an appointment to get started.

-*This information is also required if you have not donated at B Positive Plasma in more than 6 months.
+*This information is also required if you have not donated at B Positive Plasma in 6 months or longer.

 All donors must present a valid, current (not expired) government or state issued photo identification such as a driver’s license, residency card, or passport.
 You must also provide proof of your Social Security number in its entirety.
-Your original Social Security card is preferred but if you do not have one we can also accept a W2, 1040 or other legal document with your full name, Social Security number and current address.
-We cannot accept copies of Social Security cards.
+Your original Social Security card is preferred but if you do not have one we can also accept a W2, 1040 or other legal or government-issued document with your full name, full Social Security number and either your current address or signature.
+We cannot accept copies or photos of Social Security cards.
+Please note that if you have a suffix (e.g. Jr. or Sr.) on your Social Security card then it must also be present on your photo ID (and vice versa).

-You must also provide proof of your current, local residence within 35 miles of your B Positive location if your photo identification does not have your current address listed.
-The following documents are acceptable for proof of address and must include your full name and date: a utility bill, bank or credit card statement dated within the last 3 months; a copy of your current lease or mortgage; a piece of mail postmarked within the last 30 days (please bring the postmarked envelope).
+You must also provide proof of your current, local residence if your photo identification does not have your current address listed.
+Your provided address must be within 50 miles of our Cherry Hill and Glassboro centers or 35 miles of our College Park center to qualify.
+The following documents are acceptable for proof of address and must include your full name and have a date displayed: a utility bill within the last 3 months, bank or credit card statement dated within the last 3 months; a copy of your current lease or mortgage; a piece of mail postmarked within the last 30 days (please bring the postmarked envelope).
 Some exceptions may apply to the donor residence proximity requirement, such as being a college student or being military personnel.
 Contact your local center if you have questions about documentation.

-This information is also required if you have not donated at B Positive Plasma in more than 6 months.
+This information is also required to return to the program if you have not donated at a B Positive Plasma in 6 months or longer.

-If you are a return (repeat donor) the process takes around 90 minutes depending on the wait time.
-A first time donor can expect to be at the center for approximately two and a half hours, in order to complete paperwork and undergo a required medical screening.
+If you are a return (repeat) donor the entire process takes around 90 minutes depending on the wait time.
+A first-time (new) donor can expect to be at the center for approximately two and a half hours, in order to complete the additional paperwork and undergo a required medical screening.

 All donor information is safely secured at all times.
 All test results are kept strictly confidential, unless the donor gives permission to share them or we are required to do so by law.
 Donors will be notified by our management team or medical professionals regarding the finding of any adverse test results.

-Drink 8-10 glasses of water per day to ensure your are well-hydrated.
+Drink 8-10 glasses of water per day to ensure you are well-hydrated.
 Eat a well-balanced meal within two hours of your donation appointment.
 Avoid fatty, greasy foods and significant amounts of dairy.
-You will not be compensated for fatty donations of plasma, this can be avoided through a healthy diet.
+You will not be compensated for fatty donations of plasma, though fatty donations can easily be avoided with a healthy diet.
 Maintaining a healthy diet and drinking plenty of non-caffeinated, non-alcoholic beverages the day before and the day of donating is very important.
 Prior to your donation, we recommend avoiding strenuous exercise, alcohol consumption, and smoking.

 Whole blood donation and plasma donation meet very different needs in the community and medical world.
 Donating whole blood involves the collection of red blood cells, in addition to plasma and platelets.
 Whole blood donors can only donate one pint of blood every 56 days in accordance with FDA guidelines.

 Donating plasma involves removing and keeping the liquid component of blood while returning the red blood cells and other blood components back to the donor’s body using a specialized process called plasmapheresis.
-The process of donating plasma does take longer because blood components must be separated and returned to the body.
-This is why donors are capable of donating more frequently – plasma donors can donate as often as twice a week (but not two days in a row).
+The process of donating plasma does take longer because blood components must be separated and returned to the body in a few cycles.
+This is why donors are capable of donating more frequently – plasma donors can donate as often as twice a week (but not two days in a row), whereas whole blood donors can only donate once every 56 days (or 128 days if they did a double red cell donation).

-After your donation we recommend drinking plenty of fluids and eating a snack of light meal.
+After your donation we recommend drinking plenty of fluids and eating a snack or light meal.
 Avoid smoking cigarettes and consuming alcohol after your donation.
 Keep the needle site clean and dry and keep the bandage on for at least 2-3 hours.
 If bleeding persists, raise your arm above your heart and apply pressure.
-If fainting or dizziness occurs, lie down and ask someone sip a cold beverage (non-diet sodas and juices are best) and place a cool towel on your neck and forehead.
-If any symptoms persist, contact our facility and ask to speak with one of our medical staff.
+If fainting or dizziness occurs, lie down and ask someone to give you a cold beverage (non-diet sodas and juices are best) and place a cool towel on your neck and forehead.
+If any symptoms persist, contact our facility and ask to speak with a member of our medical personnel.
 If one or more symptoms are severe, you should seek professional medical attention as soon as possible.

 According to regulations, individuals who are pregnant cannot donate plasma.
 Women are allowed to donate again 6 months after giving birth, with medical clearance.

 Select a location and schedule your first donation appointment online!
 First-time donors are encouraged to make an appointment.
-Walk-ins are based on availability.
+The acceptance of walk-in first-time donors is based on availability.
+Repeat donors do not have to make an appointment to donate, and can just walk-in during normal business hours.

 You can donate plasma up to 2 times in a 7 day period, with at least 1 day between donations.
-If you have questions about when you are eligible to donate next, we encourage you to contact us prior to coming in to our center.
+If you have questions about when you are eligible to donate again, we encourage you to contact us prior to coming into our center.

 B Positive Plasma reserves the right to not allow someone to donate plasma at any time.

 We accept all blood types!
 You do not need to know your blood type to participate.
-B Positive Plasma does not test for blood type.
+Please note that B Positive Plasma does not test for blood type.

 B Positive donors are financially compensated for the time they spend donating blood plasma.
 You can view our Donor Compensation Scale and monthly bonuses here.
-Qualified donors are eligible to donate up to twice a week and can receive an average of $50 per week in the form of a re-loadable Visa debit card*.
-Make more money and save more lives when you refer friends to donate at B Positive.
+Qualified donors are eligible to donate up to twice a week and can receive an average of $50 per week in the form of a reloadable B Positive Visa debit card*.
+Make more money and save more lives when you refer friends to donate at B Positive Plasma.

 *B Positive reserves the right to not allow an individual to donate twice in one week for any reason at any time.